Learning To Apologize

 Honesty And Sensitivity

-It takes two to tango, the one who's made the mistake lives with guilt about what she's done wrong, while the other person feels angry and hurt about what's happened.
+It takes two to tango, the one who has made the mistake lives with guilt about what she has done wrong, while the other person feels angry and hurt about what has happened.

-It's as unpleasant to feel guilty about what you've done wrong as it is to feel like you've been knocked around.
+It's as unpleasant to feel guilty about what you have done wrong, as it is to feel like you have been knocked around.

-The person who's been ill-treated expects you to show some respect.
-So, by apologizing and talking it over in an honest and sensitive way, we can accept what's happened for what it is and move on – this way everyone involved feels relieved.
+The person who has been ill-treated expects you to show some respect.
+So, by apologizing and talking it over in an honest and sensitive way, we can accept what happened for what it is, and move on.
+This way everyone involved feels relieved.

 The Power Of Truth

-The truth is a powerful tool and whenever we're honest about what we say and do – the truth works for us.
-Perhaps you don't expect a friend to forgive you after all the things you've done wrong, but as you go round and apologize with good intent – she may appreciate you earnest efforts and forgive you.
+The truth is a powerful tool and whenever we are honest about what we say and do, the truth works for us.
+Perhaps you don't expect a friend to forgive you after all the things you have done wrong, but as you go round and apologize with good intent, she may appreciate you earnest efforts and forgive you.

 So, put an end to guilt and shame.
 It's noble to admit mistakes and to say you're sorry.
 Living your life this way, makes for happiness and wellbeing...